shakes76/PatternAnalysis-2024/STYLEGAN-ADNI-Generator-s4698486/README.md

 ### Training

 Single usage as shown below (does not support cmd args parsing).
-Refer to [config.py](config.py) for resetting parameters. \
+Refer to [constants.py](constants.py) for resetting parameters. \
-The network is trained from scratch, the generator and discriminator loss is printed on each iteration.
+The network is trained from scratch, and generator loss, discriminator loss, gradient penalty and path length penalty are printed for each batch completion, every epoch
 ```
 > python train.py